Type: Adjustable Auto-Cycling

 When the wiring is complete, be sure to put electrical tape over the screw terminals on the top of the relay.

-Please note that due to the safety issues associated with 220v (high voltage) power, I do not support this type of configuration.
-Please consult your local electrician before building a 220v system.
+Due to safety and liability issues associated with 240v electricity, I do not support this type of configuration.
+I can not provide assistance, instructions, or diagrams for building a high voltage system.
+Please consult a certified electrician before purchasing and/or building a 240v system.

-Several surplus centers are offering inexpensive 220v pumps.
-But you have to ask yourself if it's worth saving $35 for the hazard of a system wired for 220v (assuming you have 220v available in your shop).
+Several surplus centers are offering inexpensive 240v pumps.
+The Gast 0522 nd 0523 pumps are notoriously troublesome.
+You have to ask yourself if it's worth saving $35 for the hazard of a system wired for 240v.